opendevstack/ods-provisioning-app/README.md

 # OpenDevStack Provisioning Application

-This application creates new opendevstack digital projects.
-It is the central entrypoint to get started with a new project / or new component based on quickstarters.
+This application creates new OpenDevStack digital projects.
+It is the central entrypoint to get started with a new project / or provision new components based on quickstarters.
 It delegates the tasks to create / update resources to several services such as jira, confluence, bitbucket and rundeck.

 ## Basic idea & usage: